pCepera/I2C-PCF8574-PCD8544-Nokia-5110-LCD/README.txt

 BSD license, check license.txt for more information All text above must be included in any redistribution

 2. Credits to Rob Tillaart for creating the PCF8574 library.
+This library is not required, but useful for testing.
+I thank Rob for the inspiration.
 Check out his large collection of Arduino libraries at https://github.com/RobTillaart/Arduino